SSTF-Office/SamsungCTF/README.md

 ## License

-Challenges and write-ups in this repository follw [CC BY-NC-SA-4.0](CC-BY-NC-SA-4.0).
-Thus, it is free to use for academic purpose or individual research, but not for commercial use.
+Challenges and write-ups in this repository follow [CC BY-NC-SA-4.0](CC-BY-NC-SA-4.0).
+Thus, it is free to use for academic purpose or individual research, but not for commercial purpose.